exakat/exakat-docs/Reference/Reports.rst

 The CompatibilityPHP74 report list all detected issues with PHP 7.4 compatibility.

-The CompatibilityPHP74 report displays one result per line, grouped by rule, and ordered by file and line number :
+The CompatibilityPHP74 report displays one result per line, grouped by rule, and ordered by file and line number.
+Here is an example :

 ::